juanluisbaptiste/docker-postfix/README.md

 * `SMTP_SERVER` Server address of the SMTP server to use.
 * `SMTP_USERNAME` Username to authenticate with.
 * `SMTP_PASSWORD` Password of the SMTP user.
+* `SERVER_HOSTNAME` Server hostname for the Postfix container.
+Emails will appear to come from the hostname's domain.

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server: